HariSekhon/Nagios-Plugins/README.md

 ### Contributions ###

-Contributions are more than welcome with patches accepted in the form of Github pull requests.
+Contributions are more than welcome with patches accepted in the form of Github pull requests, for which you will receive attribution automatically as Github tracks these merges.

 ### Further Utilities ###